polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/build-process.md

 - Runtimes should be compressed Wasm binaries for on-chain upgrades and relay chain validation capabilities to function correctly.
 - Read about the anatomy of a full Substrate node [here](/todo) in order to understand how the client interacts with the runtime.

-## Native and Wasm runtimes
-_Note to self: should go to fundamentals or Rust section.
-Or move this to architecture page.
-The goal of this section is to explain why Substrate is designed to have both Wasm and native runtimes, as a prelude to the build process._

-All Substrate runtimes compile to both native ("`std`") and Wasm ("`no_std`") environments.

-Considered an optimization to Substrate, the native runtime is especially useful for development and testing environments.
-It is optional in the sense that production chains don't need to rely on native builds.
-The Wasm runtime on the other hand is not optional.
-A chain's Wasm binary is embedded in the client at compile time and required for any [chain specification](./todo).
-It is possible to skip the Wasm runtime compilation for developement purposes.
-However, launching a chain without one will cause the the chain will panic.
-Being a core component to Substrate's design, it provides the possibility for on-chain upgradability and relay chain validation.

-### Why two runtimes?

-There are ongoing discussions about removing the native runtime altogether.
-Refer to this open [issue](https://github.com/paritytech/substrate/issues/7288) for more details.

-Here are some reasons why using a native runtime could be desired:

-- For development and testing, native runtimes have better debugging support, while Wasm runtimes are more difficult to debug.
-- Native execution is faster than Wasm execution and more efficient on slower hardware.

-However:

-- The Wasm runtime is required in all Substrate chains.
-- The Wasm runtime is the canonical encoding of the chains' state transition functions, which implies that something that isn't supported by a Wasm runtime won't be supported by the native runtime.
-- In production, on-chain upgrades can only be done with Wasm runtimes.

 ## Build process

 The native runtime is used as a regular Rust crate dependency to the Substrate client.